aofinstad/aofinstad/README.md

 - 👋 Hi, I’m @aofinstad
 - 👀 I’m interested in kotlin, kafka and conding in general
-- 🌱 I’m currently learning kubernets
+- 🌱 I’m currently learning kubernetes
 - 💞️ I’m looking to collaborate on anything interesting
 - 📫 How to reach me ...